-The Asset Valuation Reserve ("AVR") is used to stabilize surplus from fluctuations in the market value of bonds and other investments.
+The Asset Valuation Reserve ("AVR") is used to stabilize surplus from fluctuations in the fair value of bonds and other investments.
 Changes in the AVR are accounted for as direct increases or decreases in surplus.
-The IMR captures interest related realized gains and losses on sales (net of taxes) of bonds, interest related other-than-temporary impairments (net of taxes) and realized gains or losses (net of taxes) on terminated interest rate related derivatives which are amortized into net income over the expected years to maturity of the investments sold or the item being hedged using the grouped method.
+The IMR captures interest related realized gains and losses on sales (net of taxes) of bonds and interest related other-than-temporary impairments (net of taxes), which are amortized into net income over the expected years to maturity of the investments sold or impaired.
 An interest related other-than-temporary impairment occurs when the Company has the intent to sell an investment, at the reporting date, before recovery of the cost of the investment.
 For loan-backed and structured securities, the non-interest related other-than-temporary impairment is booked to the AVR, and the interest related portion to the IMR.
 The IMR is reported in the Other liabilities in the accompanying Statutory Statements of Financial Position.